Škoda Type 742: Improvements

 The existing 105/120 lineup was joined with the 120 LS in 1977.
-It had a more powerful 55 hp version of the 1174 cc engine from the 120 L as well as a higher equipment level.
+It had a more powerful, 58 PS version of the 1174 cc engine from the 120 L as well as a higher equipment level.
 April 1978 saw the arrival of the top-spec 120 GLS as well as the 120 standard model.
 On cars built before June 1978, there are perforated slits on the engine lid.
-These openings proved unnecessary, however, while they dirtied the engine compartment.
+These openings proved unnecessary for cooling, however, while they also dirtied the engine compartment.
 The manufacturer recommended owners of earlier examples to block these openings.

 In March 1981, the 105 GL was added to the lineup.
 It was mechanically identical to the existing 105 S and 105 L models only it featured the equipment specification of the 120 GLS model.
 Both the 105 GL and the 120 GLS were given black bumpers and horizontal taillights.
 The headlights on the single headlamp models were updated to slightly wider, more oval units, except for on the 105 S which retained round units until the M-series facelift.

 In November 1981, the range was supplemented by the Škoda Garde, a two-door fastback coupé equipped with the 1174 cc, 58 PS engine from the 120 LS and 120 GLS saloons.
 This had a much improved semi-trailing arm rear suspension, and paved the way for the later facelift models.
 The later coupé Škoda Rapid was a facelifted version of Škoda Garde.

 In November 1982, the 105 SP and 120 LE were added to the range.
 The 105 SP essentially a commercial version of the 105 S, having no rear seats and no glass just solid metal in the rear doors; it was only available in Czechoslovakia, sometimes used for postal delivery.
 The 120 LE was identical to the 120 L but with a modified final drive ratio to improve fuel economy (hence 'E' for Economic).